linjing0207/cs686-blockchain-p5-linjing0207/README.md

 ## Functionalities:

 >1.
 Each block stores all user’s newest balance and includes each TX happened in that time.
 [4/18]
 >2.
+Each user will have 100 ETH deposit when he register.
+[4/18]
+>3.
 API: show balance and transactions.
 [4/20]
->3.
+>4.
 User could transfer ether coins to other users, send TX to miners.
 [4/22]
->4.
+>5.
 Miners add TX to mempool and forward TX to peers.
 [4/22]
->5.
+>6.
 Miner will priority serves the transactions with high TX fee, validate TX.
 [4/25]
->6.
+>7.
 When miner generate a new block, miner will process transaction and get TX fee, then forward heartbeat to peers.
 [4/28]
->7.
+>8.
 When receiving a new block, verify nonce and validate the TX.
 [5/1]
->8.
+>9.
 Money will be refunded when transaction fails (when block becomes a fork).
 [5/4]
->9.
+>10.
 Miners can earn TX fee, payee could get money when transaction be confirmed. (after 6 blocks) [5/8]
->10.
+>11.
 Each transaction will include payer’s signature.
 [5/12]
->11.
+>12.
 Final Testing [5/14]

 ## What you accomplished now and how:
-> Note: I have already accomplished functionalities from 1 to 7.
+> Note: I have already accomplished functionalities from 1 to 8.

 ### 1. Data structure modification:
 > In Block.go: